tuanduc8t1/AI-Headshot/README.md

 #choose parameters
 sh train.sh
 ```
-Read OPTIONS.md for more informations about choosing parameters.
+Read INSTALL.md and OPTIONS.md for more information.

 ### 3. Run Inference with Gradio
 ```bash